rodneyshupe/Cookbook/Recipes/Entrees/Beef/BeefAndBroccoli.rst

 Stir Fry
 ^^^^^^^^

-- 1 lb (450g) broccoli or broccolini, florets separated and stems sliced on a sharp bias into 1-inch pieces (peel stems if they are tough
+- 1 pound (450g) broccoli or broccolini, florets separated and stems sliced on a sharp bias into 1-inch pieces (peel stems if they are tough
 - 3 tablespoons peanut, or vegetable oil
 - 1 1/2 tablespoons minced fresh garlic (4-6 medium cloves)
 - 1 tablespoon minced fresh ginger (about 1/2-inch segment, minced)